-Faith and Grace are completely different-in-kind New Covenant Way distinctions
+Faith and Grace are completely-different-in-kind New Covenant distinctions:

-Trusting-relying-faith is one of the only 3 things that will remain – trusting-relying-faith, hope, and unconditional-love (a), especially since “nothing counts (b) except trusting-relying-faith thru-the-realizing-channel-of unconditional-love routinely, actively, energetically, and effectively being worked.” (c).
+Trusting-relying-faith is one of the only 3 things that will remain – trusting-relying-faith, hope, and unconditional-love (a), especially since “nothing counts (b) except trusting-relying-faith thru-the-realizing-channel-of unconditional-love routinely, actively, energetically, and effectively being worked” (c).
 Trusting-relying-faith and unconditional-love are in/by/with Christ (d).
-Trusting-relying-faith/faithfulness is but one description of the [singular] fruit of the Holy Spirit’s unconditional-love (e).
-Unconditional-love with trusting-relying-faith come from the Father and Son (f).
-It is impossible to please God without trusting-relying-faith that He exists and rewards those who diligently seek Him (g), “for whatever [is] absolutely not out from trusting-relying-faith is sin (missing God’s target)” (h).
+Trusting-relying-faith or faithfulness (pistis can mean either) is but one description of the [singular] fruit of the Holy Spirit’s unconditional-love (e).
+Unconditional-love with trusting-relying-faith comes from the Father and Son (f).
+It is impossible to please God without trusting-relying-faith that He exists and rewards those who diligently seek Him (g), “for whatever [is] absolutely-in-fact-NOT out from trusting-relying-faith is sin, defined as “missing God’s target” (h).
 We are urged to excel in trusting-relying-faith (i), pursue trusting-relying-faith (j), be healthy or sound in trusting-relying-faith (k), and fight the good fight of trusting-relying-faith (l).
-See also Obedient Steps of Faith page. <Notes> a) 1 Corinthians 13:13, b) is strong, forceful, robust, sound, able, serviceable, c) Galatians 5:6; see also 1 Timothy 1:5, d) 1 Timothy 1:14; 2 Timothy 1:13, e) Galatians 5:22, f) Ephesians 6:23, g) Hebrews 11:6, h) Romans 14:23, i) 2 Corinthians 8:7, 10:15, j) 1 Timothy 6:12; 2 Timothy 2:22, k) Titus 1:13, 2:2, l) 1 Timothy 6:12; 2 Timothy 4:7.
+See also the Obedient Steps of Faith page. <Notes> a) 1 Corinthians 13:13, b) is strong, forceful, robust, sound, able, serviceable, c) Galatians 5:6; see also 1 Timothy 1:5, d) 1 Timothy 1:14; 2 Timothy 1:13, e) Galatians 5:22, f) Ephesians 6:23, g) Hebrews 11:6, h) Romans 14:23, i) 2 Corinthians 8:7, 10:15, j) 1 Timothy 6:12; 2 Timothy 2:22, k) Titus 1:13, 2:2, l) 1 Timothy 6:12; 2 Timothy 4:7.

-But does trusting-relying-faith come from reading, studying, and memorizing the holy gramma writings collected into the graphe scripture of the OT or even any NT writings of the gospel logos message or the gnosis info-knowledge of dogma or doctrines as I was taught by so many churches and 5 bible colleges – see Bible Info?
+But does trusting-relying-faith come from reading, studying, and memorizing the holy gramma writings collected into the graphe scripture of the OT or even any NT writings of the preached gospel logos message or the gnosis info-knowledge of dogma or doctrines as I was taught by so many churches and 5 bible colleges – see Bible Info?
 No!
-Paul says it comes from akouo hearing/listening-to the directly-spoken/heard prophetic rhema words of Christ, and likely in context of what occurred during preaching of the gospel logos message (a).
+Paul says it comes from akouo hearing/listening-to the directly-spoken/heard prophetic rhema words of Christ, and likely in context during preaching of the gospel logos message (a) by humans.
 This has to come from akouo hearing/listening to understand the Voice of Christ (b), for Jesus said “no one can Come To Me unless the Father who sent Me draws him” (c) and “no one can Come To Me unless it is granted him by the Father” (d).
-Directly-spoken/heard prophetic rhema words are revealed by the Holy Spirit’s prophecy, visions, and dreams as ‘The Promise’ for the Church age (e), for the “testimony of Jesus is the Spirit of prophecy” (f).
-“Hearing with trusting-relying-faith, not the works of the Law” is how we “receive the promised Spirit” and are “perfected/completed to maturity” (g). <Notes> a) Romans 10:17, b) John 10:16, 27, 18:37; Revelation 3:20, c) John 6:44, d) John 6:65, e) Luke 24:49; Acts 1:4, 2:17-18, 33, 39, f) Revelation 19:10, g) Galatians 3:2-3, 14, 22.
+Directly-spoken/heard prophetic rhema words are revealed to us by the Holy Spirit through prophecy, even by visions and dreams, as “The Promise” for the Church age (e), for the “testimony of Jesus is the Spirit of prophecy” (f).
+“Hearing with trusting-relying-faith and not the works of the Law” is how we “receive the promised Spirit” and are “perfected/completed to maturity” (g). <Notes> a) Romans 10:17, b) John 10:16, 27, 18:37; Revelation 3:20, c) John 6:44, d) John 6:65, e) Luke 24:49; Acts 1:4, 2:17-18, 33, 39, f) Revelation 19:10, g) Galatians 3:2-3, 14, 22.

 We need to be clear that physically hearing the gospel logos message of The Truth isn’t enough to produce trusting-relying-faith.
 Many heard Christ and Paul preach, but “not all have trusting-relying-faith” (a).
-The real “test” of whether we are in The Trusting-Relying-Faith is if we detect Jesus, the enabling-power of God, living in us (b), by the means of the Holy Spirit.
-Nevertheless, God still tells the Church to preach the gospel logos message so that others will be saved through trusting-relying-faith (c).
+The real “test” of whether we are “in The Trusting-Relying-Faith” is if we detect Jesus, the enabling-power of God, living in us (b), by-the-means-of the Holy Spirit.
+Nevertheless, God still tells the Church to preach the gospel logos message so that others will be saved through trusting-relying-faith (c) – when they hear Christ’s Voice!
 Our efforts aren’t sufficient, for it always comes down to cooperating with God by trusting-relying-faith and thus being a co-worker/partner in the gospel logos message of Christ (d).
 Mark records this partnership well: “These signs shall actually accompany those who have trusting-relying-faith . . . and they (the disciples) went out and preached everywhere, while the Lord worked with them and confirmed the gospel logos message by accompanying signs” (e).
 Barnabas or Paul says it well, “God also bore witness/testified by signs and wonders and various miracles and by grace-gifts of the Holy Spirit distributed down-from/according-to His will” (f).
-The problem today is that many churches don’t even preach the gospel, but something mixed with the Law, which is The Great Wall quenching the Holy Spirit.
-Or if they do preach the gospel, it is “in word only,” even “by eloquence of speech and words of wisdom,” but without any “demonstrable-proof by the Holy Spirit so then their trusting-relying-faith is men and not God.”
+The problem today is that many churches don’t even preach the gospel, but something mixed with the Law, which is foundation of The Great Wall quenching the Holy Spirit.
+Or if they do preach the gospel, it is “in word only,” even “by eloquence of speech and logos messages of wisdom,” but without any “demonstrable-proof by the Holy Spirit so then their trusting-relying-faith is men and not God.”
 No wonder so many churches hardly convert anybody to Christ! <Notes> a) 2 Thessalonians 3:2, b) 2 Corinthians 13:4-7, c) Matthew 24:14; Mark 13:10, 16:15; Luke 24:47; John 20:31, d) 1 Thessalonians 3:2, e) Mark 16:17-20, f) Hebrews 2:4.

-As Christian musicians, are we oblivious to the radically difference between the OT and NT concerning the distinctiveness of trusting-relying-faith and righteousness by unconditional-loving-favor-of-grace and the conditional-love of the Law, which is the basis of 97.4% of the OT?
+As Christian musicians, are we oblivious to the radical difference between the OT and NT concerning the distinctiveness of trusting-relying-faith and righteousness by unconditional-loving-favor-of-grace versus the conditional-love of the Law, which is the basis of 97.4% of the OT?
 Are we unaware that the OT depends on our works of obedience to receive God’s blessing but the NT only depends on God’s unconditional-love based on Christ’s “one act of obedience?”
-The gospel is not the logos “Word of God” and has absolutely nothing to do with any of the 613 OT commandments but only 2 commandments of trusting-relying-faith in the Son, called “the obedience of faith” or “work of faith,” and unconditional-love for one another, called “the Law of Christ” or “Labor of love,” and both come from the indwelling Holy Spirit!
-What we are called to do now is not read and study any gramma writings but to see and hear the Voice of Jesus by the revelation of the Holy Spirit.
-The gospel was absolutely not mean to be by “word only, even with eloquence or words of wisdom” but “accompanied by the demonstrable-proof of the Holy Spirit by signs, wonders, miracles, healings, and supernatural grace-gifts” so that God would “work WITH us.”
+Christ and His gospel are NOW the logos “Word of God” that has absolutely nothing to do with any of the 613 OT commandments but only 2 commandments of trusting-relying-faith in the Son, called “the obedience of faith” or “work of faith,” and unconditional-love for one another, called “the Law of Christ” or “Labor of love,” and both come from the indwelling Holy Spirit!
+What we are called to do NOW is not read and study any gramma writings but to see and hear the Voice of Jesus by the revelation of the Holy Spirit.
+The gospel was absolutely not meant to be by “word only, even with eloquence or messages of wisdom” but “accompanied by the demonstrable-proof of the Holy Spirit by signs, wonders, miracles, healings, and supernatural grace-gifts” so that God would “work WITH us.”
 Otherwise, we are on our own with dismal results.

-Lord, thank You so much that trusting-relying-faith, unconditional-loving-favor-of-grace, and The Truth about You all came with Jesus Christ, though the OT was intended to lead the Jews to You.
-Thank You that You NOW want us to partner and work WITH You, not just FOR You, so NOW “all things are possible WITH God.”
-Forgive us for every wanting to go back to what the Jews had with their “shadows, copies, symbols, figure, types, and antitypes” when You have replaced it ALL with “the real thing substance.”
+Lord, thank You so much that trusting-relying-faith, unconditionally-loving-favor-of-grace, and The Truth about You all came into being with Jesus Christ, and the OT was simply intended to lead the Jews to You as their Messiah.
+Thank You that You NOW want us to partner and work WITH You, not just FOR You as religious people are satisfied with.
+In partnership NOW “all things are possible WITH God.”
+Forgive us for ever wanting to go back to what the Jews had with their “shadows, copies, symbols, figure, types, and antitypes” when You have replaced it ALL with “the real thing substance!”